Columbus Ohio, USA Travel Guide

 For specific or severe dietary needs, research dining places ahead of time or call ahead to discuss their capabilities.

-Planning can save time and potential issues.
+Planning can be a time-saver and potential issues.

 During peak hours, kitchens may be busy.
 Factor in extra time for meal preparation with special requests.